 - Web analysis tools are a possible source for collecting information.

-- Also social networks usually offer you insights into your followers.
+- Social networks also generally offer you insights into your followers.

 - The next step would be to survey your customers, for example via a survey form on the website.
 Limit yourself to the questions from which you can learn the most – the shorter the better.